nlfiedler/amemasu/README.md

 ## Example Usage

-An example can be found in the `examples` directory of the source repository, which demonstrates storing and retrieving blobs.
+An example of using this crate as a library can be found in the `examples` directory of the source repository, which demonstrates storing and retrieving blobs.

 ```shell
 $ cargo run --example blobby -- put --file README.md